POTIER-ME/KerHB/README.md

 # KerHB

-A small service that could simply send heartbeat to an url, nothing more !
+A small service;, developped in Delphi, that could simply send heartbeat to an url, nothing more !

 ## Getting Started